 How to build a tufted bench for the bedside, living room or entryway.

 I have been dreaming of getting a tufted bench that I could place at the foot of my bed for years now.
 The only problem it was always ridiculously priced out of my range.
 Home decorations may just might be the most expensive part of home ownership, Hahaha.
 So when given the opportunity to work with Osborne Wood Products I was so excited.
 I knew right away what I wanted to build.
 This is one of my favorite DIY projects to date.
-Here’s how I did it.
+Here’s how I did it. ( Also if you’re interested in know how I tufted the bench top check out my super easy tufting hack tutorial.)

 - 2 sheets of plywood